-Badminton: Srikanth goes down to HS Prannoy, Sameer beaten by Antonsen in first round of Japan Open
+Japan Open badminton: Prannoy beats Srikanth; Sindhu, Satwiksairaj and Chirag advance to next round

 Srikanth, the former world No 1, has been struggling for consistency this season.
 He suffered a second-round exit from the Indonesia Open last week.

 It was curtains for the mixed doubles pair of Pranaav Jerry Chopra and Sikki Reddy as well.

-The duo went down 11-21, 14-21 to the Chinese duo of Zhend Si Wei and Huang Ya Qiaong in just 26 minutes.
+The duo went down 11-21, 14-21 to the Chinese duo of Zheng Si Wei and Huang Ya Qiaong in just 26 minutes.
+This was the second time the Indian mixed doubles duo had come up against the top-seeded Chinese pair in the space of a week.

-PV Sindhu will begin her campaign against China’s Yue Han later in the day.
+Ashwini Ponnappa and N Sikki Reddy who competed in women’s doubles, also suffered a defeat against Korean duo Kim So Yeong and Kong Hee Yong 16-21, 14-21 in straight games.